helderbadim/Mapty/README.md

 An interactive **map-based fitness tracker** built using **vanilla JavaScript** and the **Leaflet.js** mapping library.
 This app allows users to log their running and cycling workouts by clicking on a map and entering details like distance, duration, and cadence/elevation.

-> 🚨 Educational project only.
-No backend or real-time database.
+> 🚨 No backend or real-time database.

 ---